easolhq/easolhq.github.io/docs/reference/tags/package_step_product_search_tag/index.md

 The tag returns an `items` array and a `Paginate` pagination object to the block passed in, the items array represents 1 page of the results from the search.

+## Search Params

+#### include_organisation_products

+This allows you to find the step products if the current package step is associated with a company that is different to the company for the current site, but they are linked by the same organisation. e.g. `include_organisation_products: true`

 ## Pagination

 The results of this search are paginated for performance reasons.